Moremi Ajasoro

-Moremi Ajasoro (Yoruba: Mọremí Àjàṣorò) was a legendary Yoruba queen and folk heroine in the Yorubaland region of present-day southwestern Nigeria who is assisted in the liberation of the Yoruba kingdom of Ife from the neighbouring Ugbo Kingdom.
+Moremi Ajasoro (Yoruba: Mọremí Àjàṣorò) was a legendary Yoruba queen and folk heroine in the Yorubaland region of present-day southwestern Nigeria who assisted in the liberation of the Yoruba kingdom of Ife from the neighbouring Ugbo Kingdom.

-Moremi was married to Oranmiyan, the son of Oduduwa, the first king of Ife.
+Moremi was married to Oranmiyan, the son of Oduduwa, the first king of Ile-Ife.

-Biography
+History of Queen Moremi Ajasoro and Ile-Ife

-The Ayaba (Queen Consort) Moremi lived in the 12th century, hailed from Offa, and was married to Oranmiyan, the heir to the king of Ife and son of the founding father of the Yoruba people, Oduduwa.
-Ile-Ife was a kingdom that was said to have been at war with an adjoining tribe who were known to them as the Forest people.
-(Ugbò in the Yoruba language, though the said tribe is believed by scholars to have had no relation to the contemporary Ugbòs of modern Nigeria).
-Scores of Ife citizens were being enslaved by these people, and because of this they were generally regarded with disdain by the Yoruba city-states.
+The Ayaba (Queen Consort) Moremi lived in the 12th century, hailed from the area of Offa, and was married to Ọranyan, heir to the king of Ife and son of the founding father of the Yoruba people, Oduduwa.
+Ile-Ife was a kingdom that was said to have been at war with an adjoining group who were known to them as the Forest people, Ugbò in the Yoruba language.

+Scores of Ife citizens were being enslaved by these people, and because of this they were generally regarded with disdain by the denizens of early Ife.
 Although the people of Ile-Ife were furious about their raids, they did not have the means to defend themselves.
-This is because the invaders were seen as spirits by the people of Ife, appearing as masquerades completely covered in raffia leaves.
+This is because the invaders were seen as spirits (Ará Ọ̀rùn) by the people of Ife, appearing as masquerades completely covered in raffia palm fronds.

-Queen Moremi was a courageous, brave and beautiful woman who, in order to deal with the problem facing her people, pledged a great sacrifice to the Spirit of the river Esimirin so that she could discover the strength of her nation's enemies.
+Queen Moremi was a courageous, brave and beautiful woman who, in order to deal with the problem facing her people, pledged a great sacrifice to the Spirit of the Esimirin river so that she could discover the strength of her nation's enemies.
 Following the incessant raids and with Ife under siege, she took the heroic step of offering herself to be captured by the raiders.
-She was then taken as a slave by the Ugbo, and due to her beauty and Esimirin's help, she married their ruler as his anointed queen.
+She was then taken as a slave by the Ugbo, due to her beauty and Esimirin's help, she married their ruler as his anointed queen.
 After familiarizing herself with the secrets of her new husband's army, she escaped to Ile-Ife and revealed this to the Yorubas, who were then able to subsequently defeat them in battle using the intelligence she provided.

 Following the war she returned to her first husband, King Oramiyan of Ife (and later Oyo), who immediately had her re-instated as his queen.
 Moremi returned to the Esimirin river to fulfill her pledge.
-The river demanded she sacrifice of her only son, Oluorogbo.
-The demand was inconceivable, and Moremi pleaded with the god for a less terrible offering to be accepted.
+The river demanded she sacrifice her only son, Oluorogbo.
+The demand was inconceivable and Moremi pleaded with the god for a less terrible offering to be accepted.
 In the end, however, she kept her promise and paid the price.
-The offering of Oluorogbo to the river god grieved not only Moremi but the whole kingdom of Ife.
-Its people consoled Queen Moremi by offering to be her eternal children as a replacement for the child she lost - a promise kept by them until today.
+The offering of Oluorogbo to the river god grieved not only Moremi but the whole kingdom of Ifẹ.
+The people of Ifẹ consoled Queen Moremi by offering to be her eternal children as a replacement for the child she lost - a promise kept by them until today.